JakobTheDev/awesome-devsecops/readme.md

 - [AppSec Day](https://appsecday.io/) - _OWASP_ - An Australian application security conference run by OWASP.
 - [DevSecCon](https://www.devseccon.com/) - _Snyk_ - A network of DevSecOps conferences run by Snyk.

+### Newsletters
+- [Shift Security Left](https://shift-security-left.curated.co/) - _Cossack Labs_ - A free biweekly newsletter for security-aware developers covering application security, secure architecture, DevSecOps, cryptography, incidents, etc. that can be useful for builders and (to a lesser extent) for breakers.

 ### Podcasts